 During this unprecedented time, with so many of us cooped up in our houses, art teachers and families are scrambling for activities that offer boredom-busting art enrichment.
 In this post, you’ll find art activities for remote learning.

 All the projects use basic supplies, and for most you’ll need access to a printer.
 Whether you are an art teacher who is teaching remotely, a homeschooling parent, or you want some fun art activities for your children and teens, we’ve got you covered!

-Four of the resources listed are freebies on our blog, and the others are listed in our shop.
+Four of the art activities for remote learning listed are freebies on our blog, and the others are listed in our shop.
 Until the quarantines are over, please use coupon code 25OFF to get 25% off.
 Thank you!

 In this post, you’ll find:

 - Ideas and printables for a virtual comic book club

 - Anamorphic drawing worksheet for tweens & teens